Mixing in two-dimensional shear flow with smooth fluctuations: Continuous forcing of scalar

-If $\ln(b/L)<0$ ($b\ll L$) then the integral over $\tau$ in Eq. (\ref{pade2}) is determined by $\tau\sim 1$, that is the approximation (\ref{pade2}) is, strictly speaking, incorrect.
-However, one can assert, that $F\propto 1/b$ in the region.
-If $\ln(b/L)>0$ ($b\gg L$) then $\varrho>0$ in the whole region of integration.
-Then the integral over $\tau$ in Eq. (\ref{pade2}) is determined by a narrow vicinity of $\tau=\varrho/\lambda$.
-After integration over $\tau$ the integration over $\varrho$ will be determined by the lower limit and we find $F\propto b^{-2}$.
+If $b\ll L$, i.e. $\ln(b/L)<0$, integral over $\tau$ is determined by $\tau\sim 1$, hence the approximation (\ref{pade2}) is, strictly speaking, incorrect.
+However, one can assert, that $F\sim (\Theta(0)/\lambdabar) L_\star/b$ in the region due to the averaging over angles.
+If $\ln(b/L)>0$ ($b\gg L$) then $\varrho>0$ in the whole region of the integration.
+Then the integral over $\tau$ in Eq. (\ref{pade2}) is determined by a narrow vicinity of $\tau=\varrho/\lambda $.
+After integration over $\tau$ the integration over $\varrho$ will be determined by the lower limit and we find $F\sim (\Theta(0)/\lambdabar)LL_\star/b^2$.
 The dependence is in agreement with the stationary solution of equation (\ref{F-pumping}) for the pair correlation function $F$, see Appendix~\ref{app:F-P} and in particular~(\ref{F-mathcalPb2}).

-Some words about high-order correlation functions $F_{2n}$.
-First, it can be presented as the sum of the $n(n-1)/2$ products of ${\mathcal F}$ in accordance with Wick theorem \cite{wick1950theorem}.
-Second, each product in the sum should be averaged over the statistics of the random flow.
+Next, we continue our examination to high-order correlation functions $F_{2n}$.
+They can be represented as the sum of the $n(n-1)/2$ products of ${\mathcal F}$ in accordance with Wick theorem \cite{wick1950theorem}, where each product in the sum should be averaged over the statistics of the random flow.
 Below we analyze a product in the sum.

-In the regime where all separations between the points are much smaller than $L_\star$, the main contribution to the average of the product of $n$ ${\mathcal F}$ is related to the first (diffusionless) stage.
+In situation where all the separations between the points are much smaller than $L_\star$, the main contribution to the average of the product of $n$ multipliers ${\mathcal F}$ is related to the advective stage.
 Each ${\mathcal F}$ gives the factor determined by the duration of the regime where the product $L_+L_-$ remans constant and there is no suppression related to averaging over the statistics of the angle.
-For moderate $n$ the evolution of $L_-$ is determined by the typical processes: $\ln(L/L_-)=\lambda \tau$.
-Then the duration for each ${\mathcal F}$ is proportional to the same logarithm (\ref{pade1}).
-Thus, the average of the product of ${\mathcal F}$'s is reduced to the product of the averages.
-By other words, we arrive at the Gaussian statistics, where $F_{2n}$ can be expressed via $F$ in accordance with Wick theorem \cite{wick1950theorem}.
+For moderate $n$ the evolution of $L_-$ is determined by the typical processes: $\ln(L_\star/L_-)=\lambda \tau$.
+Then the duration for each ${\mathcal F}$ is proportional to the same logarithm (\ref{pade1}) and average of the product of ${\mathcal F}$'s is reduced to the product of the averages.
+In other words, we arrive to the Gaussian statistics for moderate number $n$ of multipliers in product, where $F_{2n}$ can be expressed via $F$ in accordance with Wick theorem \cite{wick1950theorem}.